snd/hinoki/README.md

 like a map we can use hinoki as a building block in the solution to a whole variety of problems.

-the rest of this readme.

-rather than showing tons of examples we'll go through the core concepts step by step.

-reading takes only x minutes.
+reading the rest of this readme takes 10 minutes. it will make you thoroughly "understand" hinoki enabling you to extrapolate it to your own problems.

 <!--
-rather than showing you con
-we'll go through ...

 most of the things you'll learn can be combined in ... ways. extrapolate. use common sense. if you have the feeling that something should work, but doesn't,